Rubenadhoute/Simple_storage_web3/README.md

 After working on Remix to start my start contract and solidity development journey, I understood the limitations of this IDE.

-In order for me to deploy test and automate everything about my smart contract development cycle I need to connect my Solidity work with a more traditional programming language like Python by working with the web3.py package.
+In order for me to deploy test and automate everything about my smart contract development cycle I decided to connect my Solidity work with a more traditional programming language like Python by working with the web3.py package.